Probability Distribution

 Where:

-• (nk) is the binomial coefficient, representing the number of ways to choose k successes from n trials.
+- $\binom n k$ is the binomial coefficient, representing the number of ways to choose $k$ successes from $n$ trials.

 5. Provide the expected value of the Binomial distribution.